There’s a lot of information on the Trading page. This guide will walk you through what it all means.

-Whenever you change your entries, the margin information below the order entry section will update.
+Whenever you change the form entries the margin information below the order entry section will update.
 Check that your Initial Margin requirement is smaller than your Available Funds and click on buy or sell.
-To see the USD value of the Order, Available Margin, and Buy/Sell Margin Requirements, select 'USD Values'

 Once you successfully submit an order that either partially or fully remains on the order book, the order will appear in the 'Open Orders' tab located in the bottom-centre of the default layout.

-Pro Tip: Filter for orders only open in the current-selected pair by opening component settings by clicking on the cog in the top right of the container.
+Pro Tip: Filter for orders only open in the currently selected pair by clicking on the cog in the top right of the window.

 If you want to cancel an order that has not yet been matched, select 'Cancel' at the end of the row and the orders will be removed from the book.
-You can also cancel all your open orders at once by clicking the red X in the tab title.
+You can also cancel all your open orders for all contracts at once by clicking ‘Cancel All Orders’.

 Pro Tip: Filter for positions only open in the current-selected pair by opening component settings by clicking on the cog in the top right of the container.

 Apart from submitting these orders manually, an alternative method is in the Open Positions tab.
 There is the option of closing the position with a Limit Order by selecting 'Limit', or with a Market Order by selecting 'Market'.
 Doing so will submit a reduce-only order to the order book.
-This can also be done via the Open Position Details window.
+This can also be done via the Open Position Details window shown above.

-In the bottom-right of the trading dashboard, you will see the panel for units, shortcuts, theme, language, and notifications.
-From here you can adjust the display units, theme, and dashboard language.
+In the bottom-right of the trading dashboard, you will see the panel for tours, shortcuts, theme, language, and notifications.
+From here you can adjust the theme, view a list of keyboard shortcuts and change the dashboard language.